ISE-FIZKarlsruhe/matwerk/docs/general_queries.md

 ---

-### How many entities exist for each concept in the Chemotion-KG?
+### How many entities exist for each concept in the MSE-KG?
 This query counts the number of entities associated with each concept and orders them by frequency.

 ```sparql